mfvianna/emtm/README.rst

     emtm **WILL SUPPORT** the following extensions over mtm:

-    - An option that allows emtm to work as a wrapper to agetty, allowing it to be lowest level process on a Virtual Terminal.
-(An selinux policy file is provided so that it works with selinux enforcing);
+    - An option that allows emtm to work as a wrapper to agetty, allowing it to be the lowest level process on a Virtual Terminal.
+(An selinux policy file is provided so that it works even when selinux is set to enforcing);

     - A systemd "/etc/systemd/system/getty@.service.d/override.conf" file for enabling transparent agetty wrapping;

-    - A loadable keyboard map for replacing the SHIFT+PGUP and SHIFT+PGDOWN with the necessary key sequence enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which is still true as of Linux Kernel version 6.11.5;
+    - A loadable keyboard map file for replacing the SHIFT+PGUP and SHIFT+PGDOWN keys with the necessary key sequences (i.e., CTRL+g followed by PGUP or PGDOWN) enabling them to work on the Virtual Terminals, even if the kernel doesn't report those keystrokes, which is still true as of Linux Kernel version 6.11.5;

-    - Options to show the current emtm version as well as its usage;
+    - Command line options to show the current emtm version as well as its usage;

-    - An option that allows the number of scrollback lines to be specified at emtm invocation.
+    - A command line option that allows the number of scrollback lines to be specified at emtm invocation as opposed to only be configurable at compile time;

     - Some additional envirnoment variables are set within an emtm session: